dotnet/Nerdbank.GitVersioning/readme.md

 who want to update to your latest NuGet package will reliably get the latest version.

-The git height is guaranteed to always increase with each release, assuming that each release builds on a previous release.
+The git height is guaranteed to always increase with each release within a given major.minor version, assuming that each release builds on a previous release.
+And the height automatically resets when the major or minor version numbers are incremented, which is also typically what you want.

 ### Why isn't the git commit ID included for public releases?